 Start Times

-Please arrive at the start location approximately 30min prior to your start time.
+Runners arrived at their start location approximately 30min prior to their start time.

 2023 Location and Assembly Area